-Records must be preserved to ensure they remain usable and full and accurate for the entire time they need to be kept.
+Records must be preserved to ensure they remain usable and clear and reliable for the entire time they need to be kept.

 Table of contents

 Digital records depend upon software, hardware and media that change.
 Technological obsolescence and poor information management practices across the lifecycle of digital information place records at risk of losing their integrity and authenticity, or simply becoming lost or inaccessible.

 Detailed metadata is critical for preserving digital records, documenting preservation activities and integrity checks.

 If digital records are stored off-site, check what digital preservation activities the service provider does.
 Some storage facilities may only manage and monitor the hardware and media, not the data.

 Find out more about storing digital records off-site.